Clone the repository

 # Enable debug output

-asciidoc-lint --debug document.adoc
+asciidoc-linter --debug document.adoc

 # Show rule processing details

-asciidoc-lint --verbose document.adoc
+asciidoc-linter --verbose document.adoc

 .2.
 AsciiDoc Linter Rules